Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Atom reconfiguration problems

-An atom reconfiguration problem seeks a sequence of control operations to prepare a predetermined target configuration of atoms from an arbitrary configuration of atoms.
-An atom reconfiguration problem is said to be \emph{solvable} if the target configuration $C_T$ is reachable in a finite number of control steps, and \emph{efficiently solvable} if it is solvable and the number of control steps in a solution is polynomial in the size of the static trap array.
-An \emph{optimal solution} with respect to a given cost function is a solution that minimizes the cost function, such as the total number of displacement operations.
+An atom reconfiguration problem seeks a sequence of control operations to prepare a predetermined target configuration of atoms $\mathcal{C}_T$ from an arbitrary one.
+An atom reconfiguration problem is said to be \emph{solvable} if $\mathcal{C}_T$ is reachable in a finite number of control steps.
+Furthermore, it is \emph{efficiently solvable} if it is solvable and the number of control steps in a solution is polynomial in the size of the static trap array (the number of static traps, $N_t$).
+An \emph{optimal solution} with respect to a given cost function is a solution that minimizes the cost function, e.g., the total number of displacement operations.